1 TOR SRSs SRS-TOR

 vm T

-1.12 Produce an annotated CBOM with quantum risk properties on each scored component SRS-012
+1.12 Produce a CBOM annotated with quantum risk properties SRS-012

 VECTOR SHALL produce an annotated copy of the input CBOM in which each scored algorithm component carries additional pqcmat:-namespaced properties recording its risk classification, risk score, rationale, recommended migration target, and normative reference.